lifegraph/musicparty/README.md

-EnTrance Tutorial
+Entrance Tutorial
 =========

 What it is
 ----------
 Entrance is a device that passively streams your favorite music with the tap of an RFID-enabled device.
-It links the unique ID of your RFID device (like [Charlie Cards](http://www.mbta.com/fares_and_passes/charlie/) and [Clipper Cards](https://www.clippercard.com/ClipperWeb/index.do)) to the Facebook ID of the user, which gives it the ability to find a user’s favorite artists from Facebook and stream it through [Tomahawk](http://blog.tomahawk-player.org/post/41518909327/toma-hk-api-making-music-hacks-easier-since-2013).
+It links the unique ID of your RFID device (like [Charlie Cards](http://www.mbta.com/fares_and_passes/charlie/) and [Clipper Cards](https://www.clippercard.com/ClipperWeb/index.do)) to the Facebook ID of the user, which gives it the ability to find a user’s favorite artists from Facebook and stream them through [Tomahawk](http://blog.tomahawk-player.org/post/41518909327/toma-hk-api-making-music-hacks-easier-since-2013).

+All the final code for the project can be found in the local-entrance directory of this repository.
+We've also included the remote-entrance repository in case you want to glimpse at the back end or make your own.

 What you'll learn